laravel/docs/collections.md

     $unique->values()->all();

     // [1, 2, 3, 4]

-The returned collection keeps the original array keys.
-In this example we used the [`values`](#method-values) method to reset the keys to consecutively numbered indexes.

 When dealing with nested arrays or objects, you may specify the key used to determine uniqueness: